Mars — Page 92

 Open

-KENNEDY SPACE CENTER, FLA. - On Launch Complex 17-A, Cape Canaveral Air Force Station, a solid rocket booster is raised off the transporter.
-When vertical, it will be lifted up the launch tower and mated to the Delta rocket (in the background) to launch Mars Exploration Rover 2.
+KENNEDY SPACE CENTER, FLA. - The second stage of a Delta II rocket is raised to a vertical position and prepared for its lift up the launch tower on Pad 17-B, Cape Canaveral Air Force Station.
+It will be mated to the Delta first stage already at the pad in preparation for the launch of the Mars Exploration Rover-1 (MER-B) on June 25.
 NASA’s twin Mars Exploration Rovers are designed to study the history of water on Mars.
 These robotic geologists are equipped with a robotic arm, a drilling tool, three spectrometers, and four pairs of cameras that allow them to have a human-like, 3D view of the terrain.
-Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans can’t yet go.
-MER-2 is scheduled to launch June 5 as MER-A. MER-1 (MER-B) will launch June 25.
+Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans are not yet able to go.
+The launch of MER-2 (MER-A) is tentatively set for June 8.

 Open

-KENNEDY SPACE CENTER, FLA. - Three solid rocket boosters are suspended in the launch tower of Launch Complex 17-B, Cape Canaveral Air Force Station.
-They will be mated to the Delta II rocket for the Mars Exploration Rover 1 (MER-1) launch June 25.
-NASA’s twin Mars Exploration Rovers are designed to study the history of water on Mars.
+KENNEDY SPACE CENTER, FLA. - The second half of the fairing closes in around the Mars Exploration Rover 2 (MER-2) on Launch Complex 17-A, Cape Canaveral Air Force Station.
+MER-2 is one of NASA's twin Mars Exploration Rovers designed to study the history of water on Mars.
 These robotic geologists are equipped with a robotic arm, a drilling tool, three spectrometers, and four pairs of cameras that allow them to have a human-like, 3D view of the terrain.
-Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans can’t yet go.
-MER-2 (MER-A) will launch June 5.
+Each rover could travel as far as 100 meters in one day to act as Mars scientists' eyes and hands, exploring an environment where humans can't yet go.
+MER-2 is scheduled to launch no earlier than June 8 as MER-A, with two launch opportunities each day during the launch period that closes on June 19.

 Open

-KENNEDY SPACE CENTER, FLA. - On Launch Complex 17-A, Cape Canaveral Air Force Station, the Boeing Delta II rocket and its Mars Exploration Rover (MER-A) payload are free of the tower (right) and ready for launch.
+KENNEDY SPACE CENTER, FLA. - On Launch Complex 17-A, Cape Canaveral Air Force Station, the Boeing Delta II rocket and its Mars Exploration Rover (MER-A) payload are viewed as the launch tower overhead rolls back.
 This will be the third launch attempt in as many days after weather concerns postponed the launches June 8 and June 9.
 MER-A is the first of two rovers being launched to Mars.
 When the two rovers arrive at Mars in 2004, they will bounce to airbag-cushioned landings at sites offering a balance of favorable conditions for safe landings and interesting science.
 The rovers see sharper images, can explore farther and examine rocks better than anything that has ever landed on Mars.
 The designated site for MER-A mission is Gusev Crater, which appears to have been a crater lake.
 The second rover, MER-B, is scheduled to launch June 25.

 Open